plucia-mitre/pickled-canary_sandbox/README.md

 A wildcard token can be either a "field" type or a "scalar" type.
 A "field" type is replaced with a limited set of values, typically registers.
-A "scalar" type is replaced with a number or a label representing a number (most likely in the form of an address).
+A "scalar" type is replaced with a number or a label representing a number (most likely in the form of an address or immediate value).

 #### Wildcard Format

-A Pickled Canary wildcard consists of a `NAME` and a `FILTER` in the following
-format: `` `NAME/FILTER` `` where:
+A Pickled Canary wildcard consists of a `NAME` and a `FILTER` in the format `` `NAME/FILTER` `` where:

 - `NAME` is an identifier (also occasionally called a "variable" or "label") for this wildcard and is used to save the value it represents.
-  - Traditionally, this is something like `Q1`, but can also be something more descriptive.
+  - Traditionally, this is something like `Q1`, but it can also be something more descriptive.
-  - If a name is repeated multiple times within the same pattern, then all instances of that name must contain the same value (e.g.: register, number, etc) for the pattern to be a match.
+  - If a name is repeated multiple times within the same pattern, then all instances of that name must contain the same value (e.g., register, number, etc) for the pattern to be a match.
     - Subsequent uses of a name MUST NOT specify a `FILTER`.
 In subsequent uses of a name, the `FILTER` value is reused from the first use of the name.